amplab/training/ampcamp/genome-analysis-with-adam.md

 exercises.

 In this exercise, we'll use a several hundred base pair long fragment of a human genome.
-Conceptually, the human genome is divided up into 23 different chromosomes (22 "autosomal" chromosomes, and the X/Y sex chromosomes).
-Each person has two copies of each chromosome; one inherited from your mother, and one from your father.
+Conceptually, the human genome contains 25 different chromosomes (22 "autosomal" chromosomes, the X/Y sex chromosomes, and a mitochondrial chromosome).
+Each person inherits two copies of each chromosome _except_ for the mitochondrial chromosome; one is inherited from your mother, and one is from your father.
+The mitochondrial chromosome is always inherited from your mother.
 Each chromosome is a long string made out of the letters A, C, G, and T. The chromosomes vary in length from 250 million bases on chromosome 1 down to 50 million bases on the Y chromosome.

 When we sequence a genome, we get the data back as _short reads_.
 These short reads are 100-250 letter long _samples_ of your genome.
 No sequencer yet can read a whole chromosome at once.
 Instead,